 When a dentist gives you a filling, he or she first cleans the affected area and then fills the cleaned-out cavity with a filling material.
 Depending on your dentist’s recommendation, the material will most often be composite (plastic) or amalgam (silver).

 How long do dental fillings last?

 Fillings will last for many years.
 To ensure a long-lasting restoration we emphasize the importance of good home care (brush for two minutes twice a day and floss every day) and regular dental cleanings and examinations.

 Is it normal for teeth to hurt after filling?

-A tooth that has just had a filling placed will be more sensitive to hot foods and cold foods, air temperature, and the pressure of biting.
-This type of tooth pain after filling a cavity should resolve within a few days.
-If not, contact your dentist.
+A tooth that has just had a filling placed will be more sensitive to hot and cold foods, air temperature, and the pressure of biting.
+This sensitivity should resolve within a few days.
+If discomfort persists, contact your dentist.